chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 # Secure bulletin board system (SBBS)
 ## Overview
 The main goal of BBS is to allow wallets to communicate with each other in a secure and asynchronous manner.
-Using BBS wallets allows individuals to exchange messages, even if one of individuals is offline.
+Using BBS wallets allows individuals to exchange messages, even if one of the individuals is offline.
 In general, BBS is a virtual board, where users can place messages, and each message is encrypted.
-For encryption the public key of the recipient is used.
-This implies that recipient’s public key is his address in terms of this system.
+For encryption, the public key of the recipient is used.
+This implies that the recipient’s public key is his address in terms of this system.
 Every participant who is interested in messages from this board, observes and tries to decrypt new messages with his private key, and he manages to do so only if the message has been addressed to him.
 It consists of server and client sides.
 The server is implemented as a part of the node.
 The client is a wallet.

 ## Server side
-BBS is a part of our node, this is not very good in general, but a working example is good enough to start.
-This implementation implies that messages are sent to n=32 (could be changed) channels.
+BBS is a part of our node, This implementation implies that messages are sent to n=32 channels, which can ultimately change.
 The channel is calculated from the public key (first 5 bits).
-Client has to subscribe to specific channel, and server will retranslate all new messages to subscribers.
-Also, server receives and stores in data base all new messages and exchange these messages with other servers using p2p protocol.
-This logic  implemented in class Node::Peer.
-It represents node’s peer and handles node’s P2P message.
-BBS messages are a part of node p2p protocol.
+A client has to subscribe to a specific channel, and the server will retranslate all of the new messages to subscribers.
+Also, the server receives and stores within the database all new messages and exchanges these messages with other servers using a P2P protocol.
+This logic is implemented in class Node::Peer.
+It represents the node’s peer and handles the node’s P2P message.
+BBS messages are a part of node P2P protocol.

 #### BbsSubscribe
-Message tp allow clent to subscribe/unsubscribe to notification from node about new messages.
+Message `tp` allows clients to subscribe/unsubscribe to notifications from the node about new messages.

 * `BbsChannel m_Channel` – channel to listen.
-* `Timestamp m_TimeFrom` – timestamp used to avoid sending of out of date messages.
+* `Timestamp m_TimeFrom` – timestamp used to avoid sending of out-of-date messages.
 * `bool m_On` – subscribe/unsubscribe flag.

-When server receives this message from peer with `m_On == true` and `Node::Peer::m_Subscriptions` list doesn’t have it (the look up is made by channel), then node adds new instance of `Node::Bbs::Subscription` to this list and to Node:: `m_Bbs::m_Subscribed`.
-If node has messages for this channel sent after given timestamp, then it sends them as new `BbsMsg `to this subscriber.
-If `m_On == false` and given subscriber exists in `m_Subscriptions` list, node simply removes it.
+When the server receives this message from the peer with `m_On == true` and `Node::Peer::m_Subscriptions` list doesn’t have it (the look up is made by channel), then the node adds a new instance of `Node::Bbs::Subscription` to this list and to `Node::m_Bbs::m_Subscribed`.
+If the node has messages for this channel that are sent after given timestamp, then it sends them as a new `BbsMsg` to this subscriber.
+If `m_On == false` and a given subscriber exists in `m_Subscriptions` list, the node simply removes it.

 #### BbsMsg
-Message which is used to put encrypted message on to the board or to exchange between nodes.
+A message which is used to put an encrypted message onto the board or to exchange between nodes:

 * `BbsChannel m_Channel` – target channel.
 * `Timestamp m_TimePosted` – timestamp, when wallet has posted message to bbs.